 Kimpton Conservation Area

-Kimpton is a compact conservation area in England, covering approximately 8.7 hectares of protected landscape.
-It is one of the earliest conservation areas, designated in 1969, reflecting the area's longstanding cultural and architectural significance.
-Within the conservation area there are 24 listed buildings of architectural or historic importance.
+Kimpton is a mid-sized conservation area in England, covering approximately 28.6 hectares of protected landscape.
+The area has been designated to preserve its distinctive character, including its historic buildings, street patterns, and open spaces.
+Within the conservation area there are 20 listed buildings of architectural or historic importance.

 Note: There are 2 conservation areas with this name in the UK.